United States (Mountain View)

-In 2008, hedge fund analyst Salman Khan went from making YouTube maths videos for his cousin to providing social good on a much larger scale – delivering world-class, free education to anyone of any age, anywhere, any time.
-He built a database of over 4,000 interactive instructional tutorials from physics to history, using step-by-step doodles, screen capture software and his personal ‘superstar teacher’ voiceover.
+Although this feels very timely, it was in 2008 that hedge fund analyst Salman Khan went from making YouTube maths videos for his cousin to providing social good on a much larger scale – delivering world-class, free education to anyone of any age, anywhere, any time.
+Over time, he built a database of over 10,000 interactive instructional tutorials (and counting) from physics to history, using step-by-step doodles, screen capture software and his personal ‘superstar teacher’ voiceover.

 Salman Khan, CEO

 Support the Atlas

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.

 - Thank you!